Grunge Is Not Dead – Using Grunge Overlays To Enhance Your Images

-Now, this is not a post processing blog, so there aren’t many Photoshop tips and tricks here.
-And if you don’t care about those at all fill free to stop reading right here.
-However, when a Photoshop technique is used to create DIY-print-on-wood look and feel I had to share it.
+Now, this is not a post-processing blog, so there aren’t many Photoshop tips and tricks here.
+And if you don’t care about those at all, feel free to stop reading right here.
+However, when a Photoshop technique is used to create a DIY print-on-wood look and feel, I had to share it.
 Or rather, Brian Morrell had to share it.
-Read on to learn how to create wooden/ concrete / paper looks and feel with Photoshop (and some images).
+Read on to learn how to create wooden/concrete/paper looks and feels with Photoshop (and some images).

 What Is An Overlay?